danaildichev/moveElements/README.md

 HTML

-The following code comes from my site where I am using Tailwind, Daisy UI, Font Awesome.
+The following code comes from the live demo where I am using Tailwind, Daisy UI, Font Awesome.

 ```html
 <!-- button: move left -->